ashishkpathak/adt/CONTRIBUTING.md

-# Contributing to the Firebase Android Quickstarts
+# Contributing to the Apigee Edge Deployment Tool

-We'd love for you to contribute to our source code and to make the Firebase Android Quickstarts even better than it is today!
+We'd love for you to contribute to our source code and to make the ADT Quickstarts even better than it is today!
 Here are the guidelines we'd like you to follow:

  - [Code of Conduct](#coc)
  - [Question or Problem?](#question)